 Though, it would be an incredible waste to travel so far North just to see the lights, and then be disappointed in not seeing them, wouldn’t it?
 That’s why we recommend that you get the most out of your journey by experiencing different aspects of the Arctic.
 The region offers so many activities and locations to visit that anyone can find their dimension.
-This is the paradise for outdoor winter activities on land or at sea, just to mention some, skiing, dog or reindeer sledding, snowmobile, boat tours and whale watching.
+This is the paradise for outdoor winter activities on land or at sea, just to mention some, skiing, dog sledding, snowmobile, boat tours and whale watching.
 Typical cultural activities include goose bumps concerts at the Arctic Cathedral, food experiences or an encounter with the fascinating Sami culture.
 Small dreamy fishing villages, charming and remote huts in the mountains, and Tromsø, the Arctic capital, with its vast offer of cafes, pubs and restaurants, all these locations are available in Northern Norway.

 So, just chose your favorite frame and side activities and contact us to help you organize your perfect experience of the Arctic with Northern lights chase!